Lemonade Server Spec

 - POST

-They focus on enabling client applications by extending existing cloud-focused APIs (e.g., OpenAI) to also include the ability to load and unload models before completion requests are made.
+We have designed a set of Lemonade-specific endpoints to enable client applications by extending the existing cloud-focused APIs (e.g., OpenAI).
 These extensions allow for a greater degree of UI/UX responsiveness in native applications by allowing applications to:

 - Pre-load models at UI-loading-time, as opposed to completion-request time.